lukro/rolling-horizon-algorithm-for-dynamic-darp/README.md

 ```

 ## Output
 The current configuration displays every vehicles events history and (projected) future events (orange/yellow marked).
-All events look like this
+All events have this format:
 ```
 +|-[PASSENGER_NR] [TIME]
 ```
-Where the time format is mm:ss
+Where the time is given in mm:ss

 ## Test instances (see original repository)
  As test instances two different file formats are accepted:<br>